 And, reaping the rewards up-front, those two deadly strikers blending emphatic finishing with nifty improvisation - well, no, not Steve Archibald and Garth Crooks to come, but Colin Lee and Ian Moores for now.

 A friend says that was the first game he ever attended.
 What cruel beauty.
 He must have imagined it would always be that way.
+The skipper Stevie Perryman drives the ball forward from defence with fierce purpose yet serene assurance.

 As, perhaps, did poor four-goal Lee and hat-trick-hitting Moores.
 Neither of whom are expected to be invited on Sunday, alas.